 Tanzania 2021 Covid-19 Update

 On 12th February 2021, Tanzania’s government spokesperson, Dr. Hassan Abbas gave clarifications on Tanzania’s Covid-19 status to BBC.

 He said that the country has controlled the spread of the pandemic by adopting some of the measures indicated by the WHO and by focusing on traditional herbal medicines.

 However, he could not say whether Tanzania doesn’t or it will not have people suffering from Covid-19 because the interaction of people across the world increases the chances of disease transmission from one place to another.

 Later in February 2021, the late President Magufli acknowledged that Tanzania has a coronavirus problem after a recent series of high-profile deaths were attributed to pneumonia and respiratory challenges.
-These include First Vice President of Zanzibar Seif Hamad and former central bank Governor Prof Benno Ndulu who have died in February 2021.
+These include the First Vice President of Zanzibar Seif Hamad and the former central bank Governor Prof Benno Ndulu who have died in February 2021.

 In addition, the Finance Minister at that time, Philip Mpango, was recently hospitalized in Dodoma and was rumored that he had died of Covid-19.
 On 23rd February 2021, he gave a media briefing about his ordeal in the hospital without revealing what he was suffering from.
 In the video available on social media he repeatedly coffeed and struggled to express himself with a trembling voice.

 Since then, former President Magufuli has encouraged citizens to wear face masks, but only those made in Tanzania.